Remove Outliers Interactively

-To remove outliers in the Curve Fitting app, follow these steps:
+To remove outliers in the Curve Fitter app, follow these steps:

-Click a point that you want to exclude in the main plot or residuals plot.
+Click a point that you want to exclude in the fit plot or residuals plot.
 Alternatively, click and drag to define a rectangle and remove all enclosed points.

 A removed plot point becomes a red cross in the plots.
-If you have Auto-fit selected, the Curve Fitting app refits the surface without the point.
-Otherwise, you can click Fit to refit.
+If you have Auto fitting selected in the Fit section of the Curve Fitter tab, the Curve Fitter app refits the surface without the point.
+Otherwise, if you have Manual fitting selected, you can click Fit to refit.

-Repeat for all points you want to exclude.
+Repeat the process for all points you want to exclude.

 When removing outliers from surface fits, it can be helpful to display a 2-D residuals plot for examining and removing outliers.
-With your plot cursor in rotation mode, right-click the plot to select X-Y, X-Z, or Y-Z view.
+With your plot cursor in rotation mode, right-click the plot to select Go to X-Y view, Go to X-Z view, or Go to Y-Z view.

-To replace individual excluded points in the fit, click an excluded point again in Exclude Outliers mode.
+To replace individual excluded points in the fit, click an excluded point again in outlier selection mode (that is, with the Exclude outliers button toggled on in the axes toolbar).
 To replace all excluded points in the fit, right-click and select Clear all exclusions.

-To exclude sections of data by range in the Curve Fitting app, follow these steps:
+To exclude sections of data by range in the Curve Fitter app, follow these steps:

-Curve Fitting app displays shaded pink areas on the plots to show excluded ranges.
+The Curve Fitter app displays shaded pink areas on the plots to show excluded ranges.
 Excluded points become red.

 This example shows how to remove outliers when curve fitting programmatically, using the 'Exclude' name/value pair argument with the fit or fitoptions functions.
 You can plot excluded data by supplying an Exclude or outliers argument with the plot function.